 Farm-stay accommodation in Matamata can also be arranged for tourists visiting the region.

-The vivid descriptions of Hobbits in JRR Tolkien's books have been brought to life through New Line Cinema's The Lord of the Rings Trilogy and more recently The Hobbit Trilogy, directed by New Zealander Peter Jackson.
+The vivid descriptions of Hobbits in JRR Tolkien's books have been brought to life through New Line Cinema's The Lord of the Rings and The Hobbit trilogies, directed by New Zealander Peter Jackson.

 Hobbits are described by Tolkien as an uncomplicated and ancient little (no more than four feet tall) people who seldom wear shoes because their feet have tough leathery soles clad in thick, curly hair.
 They are shy of ‘Big Folk’ and prefer well-ordered and well-farmed countryside.

 A typical Hobbit is a happy individual who loves nothing better than a good party with lots of food.